-The Somatic Psychotherapy Institute is a non-profit organization dedicated to fostering an integrated approach to health and well-being, one that integrates mind and body.
+The Wellspring Institute is a non-profit organization dedicated to fostering an integrated approach to health and well-being, one that integrates mind and body.

 Mindfulness and Psychotherapy

 Guiding Principles & Embodied Practices of Buddhist Psychology

 September 2019 – June 2020

 At the core of our being there is an indestructible “tender soft spot,” a place of openness through which life moves.
 It is the source of our basic goodness.
 When encountering threatening situations, we instinctively attempt to protect that soft tender spot in the center of our being.
 Over time, the protective layer becomes the habit of mind that thinks this small hut we have built for ourselves is who we are, and we become disconnected from our wise resourceful center.
 We forget that the only real safety is found in our innate wisdom and compassion, that the only sure protection for our vulnerability rests in openness.